 Managing Director at KPMG LLP

-Leader in forensic technology and eDiscovery services.
+Leader in forensic technology services with expertise in eDiscovery.

 Mary Rose Hughes